deanwetherby/tf_oda_stanford_cars/README.md

 ```
 $ git clone https://github.com/deanwetherby/tf_oda_stanford_cars
+$ cd tf_oda_stanford_cars
 ```

 ### Make a virtual environment with required packages

-I highly recommend using a Python 2 virtual environment called 'tf' which is short for TensorFlow.
+I highly recommend using a Python 2 virtual environment.
 If you need help setting up a virtual environment, I suggest you visit Adrian Rosebrock's website called pyimagesearch.com[2].
+I made a TensorFlow environment (tf).

 The steps are essentially:
 ```
 $ mkvirtualenv tf -p python2
-(tf) $ cd <workspace>/tf_oda_stanford_cars
 (tf) $ pip install -r requirements.txt
 ```

-Be sure to clone the TensorFlow models github repository.
-We will refer to this location as the <TensorFlow models folder> which is different than the local 'models' folder.
+Be sure to also clone the TensorFlow models github repository to some other folder directory.
+We will refer to this location as the <TensorFlow models folder> which should be different than the local 'models' folder.

 ```
 $ git clone https://github.com/tensorflow/models
 ```

-For the rest of this code, you need to either export the PYTHONPATH to point to the research and slim folders or you can provide the PYTHONPATH at the command line without exporting the variable.
+For the rest of this code, you need to either export the PYTHONPATH to point to the research and slim folders or you can provide the PYTHONPATH at the command line without having to export the variable.

 ```
 $ export PYTHONPATH=<TensorFlow models folder>/research:<TensorFlow models folder>/research/slim